-Japan has a wide range of experiences and each are special on their own.
+Japan has a wide range of experiences and each is special on its own.
 The first-timer’s itinerary to Japan is a sample of the many experiences to be had.
 Have fun with it, add to it, and take away the spots that may not be up your alley.
-Either way, Japan is magical and a must visit.
+Either way, Japan is magical and a must-visit.

 The First-Timer’s Itinerary to Japan

 - Most cities do not require a car.
 Everything is easily reached by foot, train, or bus.